-Aaron’s Department gives employers the opportunity to carry out DBS checks for their staff with ease.
+Aaron’s Department gives employers the ability to carry out DBS checks for their staff with ease.

 Thanks to our direct connection with the UK Government’s Gateway, employers using Aaron’s Department DBS Checks have the guarantee of receiving DBS Certificates as quickly as possible – what’s not to love?

 What Are The Types of DBS Checks For Employers We Offer?

 (with, or without, a Barred Lists check)

 The guidance and advice we offer for all DBS checks ensure that you will always get the correct disclosure for the individual.
 After requesting a DBS check, our countersignatories will ensure that everything is in order and that the correct disclosure type has been selected.
 Any mistakes found will be corrected, to avoid wasting time and money by getting an application rejected for a simple mistake.

 Our prices are clear and affordable, with admin fees starting from as little as £2.83 for a Basic DBS, Standard DBS or Enhanced DBS check.
 Unlike some other companies, we don’t have any hidden fees or start-up costs and for employers paying in advance, we can offer free credit from their processes.

 All applications are fast-tracked and are guaranteed to be processed on the same day, (when sent to us before 4 pm).